Home » Recipes » Classic Italian Tiramisu Recipe

 Assembly

-• Dip ladyfingers, one at a time, into coffee mixture, making sure to coat entire cookie.
+• Dip half of ladyfingers, one at a time, into coffee mixture, turning once.
+The ladyfingers should be saturated but not falling apart.

 • Sift cocoa powder over the top of the filling.